The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 History

-Best for: Jewelry, clothes, electronics, souvenirs, fresh food hall.
+Best for: Jewelry, clothes, electronics, souvenirs, fresh produce, and the excellent food hall upstairs.

-The dome is one of the largest in Asia.
+The dome is one of the largest in Asia and glows beautifully at sunrise and sunset.

-Best photos at sunrise when dome glows golden.
-Food hall opens 6 AM—try fresh baguettes.
+Best photos at sunrise when the yellow dome glows golden.
+The food hall opens at 6 AM — try fresh baguettes and Khmer coffee for breakfast.

 8. Sisowath Quay (Riverside)